diegolikescode/diegolikescode/README.md

 ## Hello there 👾

-#### :alien: I'm currently seeking enough knowledge to build a simple blockchain from scratch. 🤔
+#### :alien: I'm currently seeking enough knowledge to build a simple blockchain from scratch 🤔

 #### :octocat: Learning blockchain and peer to peer protocols 🧠